idiotWu/angular-smooth-scrollbar/README.md

 By given scrollbar a name via attribute, you can access your scrollbar instances through `ScrollbarService`.

+## ScrollbarService.generateName()

+Return a timestamp string, this will be useful while trying naming scrollbars uniquely.

 ### ScrollbarService.getInstance( name )

 Get scrollbar instance by giving the name, and return a promise with instance.